All Inclusive Resorts: Are They Right for You?

 These buildings have no elevators so if you are traveling with young children, lots of gear and a stroller, you will want to ask for a room on the ground floor.
 These suites are located near the Kids Club and mini golf but the kids’ waterpark is on the other side of the resort.
 You might find this advantageous as it tends to be quieter.

-The main building, often referred to as the ‘Grand’, has recently been renovated.
+The main building often referred to as the ‘Grand’, has recently been renovated.
 The decor is a bit nicer than in the suites.
 Room choices here include a king, double or 1 bedroom suite.
 Families can request connecting rooms but the hotel will not guarantee it.
-They are given out based upon availability at check-in.
+They are given out based on availability at check-in.
 There are elevators in this building which elderly vacationers and families with young children will appreciate.

 There is an ample selection of restaurants at Marival.
 It is impossible to go hungry while you are there.
 The most casual choice is the Casa Bella buffet where reservations are never required.
 Here you can dine indoors or out for breakfast, lunch or dinner.
 You won’t believe the selection!
 Crepe and omelet stations at breakfast and 15 different types of juice to choose from.
 At every meal, you could help yourself to fruit, salads, cheeses, meats, pastries and more.
 Even the pickiest of kids will find something to eat here.